detroit-labs/dl-coaching-unix-fundamentals/session7/session7.md

     then
         echo You are not redirecting my output else
-        echo You are not redirecting my output fi
+        echo You are redirecting my output
+    fi

     if [ -t 0 ]